Steps to Surgery

 You will begin in a holding room, where an IV will be placed in your arm.
 You will receive pre-operative medications and have a brief consultation with your surgeon.

 Once you are in the operating room, you will be transferred from your holding room bed to the operating table, where you will receive anesthesia.
 Your operating room is equipped with state-of-the-art technology to monitor all your vital signs throughout the procedure.
 Your anesthesiologist will constantly monitor the appropriate level of anesthesia with a special machine.

 Following surgery, you will be taken to the Recovery Room for continuous monitoring.
 You will be given medication through an IV for pain control.
 You also will receive oxygen.
 Most patients are in recovery for about two hours.

-With no complications, you can expect to be in the hospital one night for a sleeve gastrectomy and two nights for a gastric bypass procedure.
+With no complications, you can expect to be in the hospital one night for a Sleeve Gastrectomy or Gastric Bypass and two nights for a Dueodenal Switch procedure.
 After being released from the hospital, you remain under our watchful care.

 Step Eleven: Follow-up care.